Unsure where you owe sales or use tax

 Common mistakes include:

 These mistakes frequently expand audit scope and increase penalties.
-To understand how sales tax and use tax interact, see Sales Tax vs Use Tax Exposure
+To understand how sales tax and use tax interact, see Sales Tax vs Use Tax Exposure.

 When Sales Tax Exposure Becomes a Real Risk in California